-Type of check What is checked Reason for check Bowels To ensure you are not suffering from constipation It is normal not to move your bowels for $2 - 3$ days after the birth, but some women do get constipation after this time.
-Breasts asts To assess breast changes and ensure there are no signs of sore nipples or infection Perineum To check your perineal area is as comfortable as possible and ensure healing is normal and there are no signs of infection It's very common for the perineum (the area of skin and muscle between the vagina and back passage) to feel sore following childbirth, even if you haven't had stitches.
+Type of check What is checked Reason for check Bowels To ensure you are not suffering from constipation It is normal not to move your bowels for 2 - 3 days after the birth, but some women do get constipation after this time.
+Breasts To assess breast changes and ensure there are no signs of sore nipples or infection After the birth, your breasts will be soft and contain colostrum.
+After about three days, they will become full with breast milk, whether you are breastfeeding your baby or not.
+Perineum To check your perineal area is as comfortable as possible and ensure healing is normal and there are no signs of infection It's very common for the perineum (the area of skin and muscle between the vagina and back passage) to feel sore following childbirth, even if you haven't had stitches.
 Stitches may be needed to repair a tear or cut (episiotomy) to your perineum, or a tear in the vaginal wall or labia.
 Examination of your legs To check if your legs are comfortable, and particularly that there are no areas of redness and swelling A blood clot or deep vein thrombosis (DVT) is more likely to occur during pregnancy and in the first 6 weeks after the birth.
 For more information about this ask for our leaflet on venous thrombosis.
 General wellbeing and emotions To check you are coping with the experience of your birth, and in caring for your baby Labour can be exhausting, and with a disturbed sleep pattern before and after the birth, it is likely that you will feel very tired.
 About 80% of women feel weepy about 3 days after the birth; this is often referred to as the 'baby blues' and for most women these feelings pass within a few days.